 Essentially, you’ll repeatedly channel Soothing Mists on your target, and throw in other spells as needed – Soothing Mists makes them instant and they don’t interrupt the Soothing Mist cast.

 - Low Incoming Damage Run a DPS Healing rotation (see below) or channel Soothing Mists and cast Enveloping Mist on your target whenever you hit 4 Chi.

 - Medium Incoming Damage Channel Soothing Mists on your healing target and keep Enveloping Mists up on them.

 - High Incoming Damage Channel Soothing Mists on your healing target, cast Surging Mists as needed and use the Chi generated to keep Enveloping Mists up.
 Pop cooldowns if necessary.

 You can also place Healing Spheres close to your target if you’re sure they will use them!

 - Low Incoming Damage Run a DPS Healing rotation (see below) and/or cast Renewing Mist on cooldown.

 - Medium to High Incoming Damage Use Renewing Mist on cooldown, use Uplift as frequently as possible, and use a DPS rotation, Surging Mists or Soothing Mists to generate additional Chi.

 Yes, it’s a priority system – in a healing class!

-- Top Priority If you have 2 Chi and Serpent’s Zeal will go down in 5 sec or less, use Blackout Kick.
-If you have 1 Chi and Tiger Power will go down in 5 sec or less, use Tiger Palm.
+- Top Priority If you have 2 Chi, the Muscle Memory buff up and Serpent’s Zeal will go down in 5 sec or less, use Blackout Kick.
+If you have 1 Chi, the Muscle Memory buff up and Tiger Power will go down in 5 sec or less, use Tiger Palm.